The Randy Rhoads Years

-The Randy Rhoads Years is a compilation album by American heavy metal band Quiet Riot that features songs from Randy Rhoads' time with the band in the late 1970s.
-It features previously unreleased material and some remixed songs from Quiet Riot's first two albums which were released only in Japan.
-These two albums, Quiet Riot and Quiet Riot II, have yet to see any sort of release outside Japan due to the wishes of the Rhoads family.
+The Randy Rhoads Years is a 1993 compilation album from American heavy metal band Quiet Riot.
+It features previously unreleased and remixed material recorded with band founder Randy Rhoads in the 1970s.

 Changes and remixing

 None of the songs on The Randy Rhoads Years are the same versions that appear on the original two Quiet Riot albums.
-At the request of the Rhoads family, longtime Quiet Riot vocalist Kevin DuBrow remixed all the tracks, except the previously unreleased "Force of Habit" as its multitrack master tapes had been lost.
+Longtime Quiet Riot vocalist Kevin DuBrow remixed all the tracks at the request of the Rhoads family, with the exception of the previously unreleased "Force of Habit", as that track's master tape couldn't be located.

-Lead vocals were re-recorded on all tracks except "Force of Habit" by Kevin DuBrow.
-In one case, he rewrote the lyrics with ex-Rainbow drummer Bobby Rondinelli.
-This track, "Last Call for Rock 'n' Roll" was formerly titled "Mama's Little Angels" on Quiet Riot.
-The drums on all tracks but "Force of Habit" were re-sampled, and the guitar tracks were played through Carlos Cavazo's Marshall amplifiers to duplicate the sound that Randy Rhoads achieved in Ozzy Osbourne's band.
-According to DuBrow, Rhoads was never happy with his guitar tone while in Quiet Riot, but very satisfied with his tone while with Osbourne as he could afford better equipment by then.
+DuBrow also re-recorded his lead vocals on all tracks with the exception of "Force of Habit".
+The track "Last Call for Rock 'n' Roll" is a reworking of Rhoads' guitar parts from the track "Mama's Little Angels" on the 1978 album Quiet Riot.
+The drums on all tracks but "Force of Habit" were re-sampled, and the guitar tracks were played through Carlos Cavazo's Marshall amplifiers to duplicate the sound that Rhoads later achieved as a member of Ozzy Osbourne's band.
+According to DuBrow, Rhoads used Peavey amplifiers while in Quiet Riot and was never happy with his guitar tone, but was quite happy with his tone later with Osbourne as he had access to better equipment and was using Marshall amplifiers and cabinets.

 The song "Trouble" was sped up as DuBrow felt the original was too slow.
 DuBrow also added wah-wah to one guitar solo, playing the pedal himself through the original guitar tracks.
-Again, Rhoads could not afford a wah-wah pedal at the time of recording, but wished he had played the solo with one.
-"Afterglow (Of Your Love)" from Quiet Riot II was stripped down, leaving just Rhoads' acoustic guitar in an "unplugged" arrangement.
+"Afterglow (Of Your Love)" from Quiet Riot II was stripped down and remixed, leaving just Rhoads' acoustic guitar in an "unplugged" arrangement.
 DuBrow used triangle samples to disguise background noise that could not be removed from the track.
 The sole live track, "Laughing Gas", featured an extended guitar solo that was spliced together from two separate recordings.
 It featured pieces of Rhoads' later songs "Goodbye to Romance", "Dee", and perhaps his best known song, the hit "Crazy Train".
 It also features parts of the "RR" solo outtake that was lost and found during the mixing for the 2011 Expanded Legacy Edition for Blizzard of Ozz and was put on the reissue as a bonus track.

-The package features only six of the Japanese album tracks in remixed or re-written versions.
-The rest of those songs remain unreleased outside Japan.
-The rest of the album is filled out with unreleased songs.